Definitive Dog Bite Representation in Whittier, CA: Hanning & Sacchetto, LLP

 Next, we never charge our clients for the fees incurred throughout their cases.
 Most firms track and charge clients for investigation fees, document subpoena fees, filing fees, and administrative setup fees.
 We do not.
 And we never will.

-Contact Our Experienced Dog Bite Attorneys at Hanning & Sacchetto, LLP for a Free Consultation Today
+Contact Our Experienced Whittier Dog Bite Attorneys at Hanning & Sacchetto, LLP for a Free Consultation Today

-If you or a loved one has suffered from a dog bite contact our dedicated personal injury attorneys at Hanning & Sacchetto, LLP in Whittier, CA today at (562) 698-6446.
+If you or a loved one has suffered from a dog bite contact our dedicated Whittier dog bite attorneys at Hanning & Sacchetto, LLP in Whittier, CA today at (562) 698-6446.
 We can help you get the proper medical care you need to begin healing fully while we focus on your overall financial recovery.
 Call us now to find out how we can turn your current injuries into a success story.